DerekPascarella/DocBrown-Wizard-Sorter/README.md

    - DocBrown/Wizard Sorter will alphanumerically sort all numbered folders based on game name, performing a proper FAT sort so that a game list exceeding 100 will be ordered properly (e.g., `20 200 21` now becomes `20 21 ...
 200`).

 ## Removing Disc Images
-1. On the SD card, open `GameList.txt` on the root of the SD card and then identify the numbered folder containing the disc image to be removed.
+1. On the SD card, open `GameList.txt` in the root of the SD card and then identify the numbered folder containing the disc image to be removed.
 2. Remove the identified numbered folder from the SD card.
 3. Drag the SD card onto `towns_sorter.exe` and watch the status messages until processing is complete.

 ## Changing Disc Image Names as They Appear in the Menu
 There are two methods by which users can modify the menu display labels for disc images.
 The first method is more cumbersome, especially for bulk changes.
 The second method is convenient and allows quick changes, especially in bulk.
 #### Method 1
-1. On the SD card, open `\01\data\TITLES.TXT` and then identify the numbered folder containing the disc image label to be renamed.
+1. In the root of the SD card, open `GameList.txt` and then identify the numbered folder containing the disc image label to be renamed.
 2. Open the identified numbered folder, then open and make changes to the `Title.txt` text file.
 3. Drag the SD card onto `towns_sorter.exe` and watch the status messages until processing is complete.
 #### Method 2